Nut Size Chart: Types, Materials and Applications

 4. Cap Nuts (Acorn Nuts)

 Cap nuts, also called acorn nuts, have a rounded, closed-end design that covers exposed bolt threads.
 This improves safety by eliminating sharp edges and enhances appearance in visible installations.
-Cap nuts also help protect threads from dirt, moisture, and corrosion, extending the life of the fastener.
+Cap nuts are also used to guard threads against dirt, moisture and corrosion which increases the life of the fastener.

 Applications: Used in decorative hardware, safety-focused installations, furniture fittings, outdoor fixtures, and applications where exposed threads must be covered.